LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         :width: 1200px
         :align: center

     In the case that propagation is larger in spatial extent, a unique transmission loss model might be appropriate for each detecting station (e.g., when propagation extends >1000 km north to one station and >1000 east to another).
-In such a case, SpYE can be run for each station individually to compute the near-source spectral amplitude PDF and
+In such a case, SpYE can be run for each station individually to compute the near-source spectral amplitude PDF:

     .. code:: bash